Qovery/console/pull_request_template.md

 ### Global

 - [ ] This PR does not introduce any breaking change
-- [ ] This PR introduces breaking change(s) and has been labelled as such
+- [ ] This PR introduces breaking change(s) and has been labeled as such
 - [ ] I have found someone to review this PR and pinged him

 ### Store